 on planning matters, including the implementation of the National Policy Statement on Urban Development through the District Plan

 in respect of Environment Court appeals on Plan Change 1 to the Waikato Regional Plan

 Acting for the Crown

-in respect of the proposed Christchurch Replacement Plan process, and appearing in front of the Independent Hearings Panel considering the proposed Plan
+on the proposed Christchurch Replacement Plan process, and appearing in front of the Independent Hearings Panel considering the proposed Plan

 on a range of renewable electricity generation projects